epfl-ada/ada-2021-project-k-beans/README.md

 ## Research questions
 1. What is the overall distribution of obscene quotes?
 2. How does the use of profanity behave through time?
 Can we relate the use of profanity to certain events?
 3. Which speakers and groups of speakers are most likely to use obscene language?
-Are there any differences in the distribution of profanity with respect to occupation, gender, or age of the speaker?
+Are there any differences in the distribution of profanity with respect to the occupation or gender of a speaker?
 4. Which media sources feature vulgar speakers?
 How does it relate to the nature of the sources and their role?
+Which media sources censor profanities?
-5. What is the relationship between profanity and sentiment of the quotes?
+5. What are profanities about?
+Which lexical categories are most represented in the profane quotations?

 ## Additional datasets
 To obtain attributes of the speakers we will use the `speaker_attributes.parquet` dataset prepared by the teaching staff.
 The speaker attributes were obtained from [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page).